Serving Success: Javi’s Cooking Journey

 “I look around and I thank God I’m still standing, with so many businesses closing down.
-I arrived in this country 18 years ago, the same day I turned 23, with $700 in my pocket and a backpack full of dreams.
-When you put all the time and effort into the right things, it will pay off.”
+I arrived in this country 18 years ago, the same day I turned 23, with $700 in my pocket and a backpack full of dreams.”

-“I look around and I thank God I’m still standing, with so many businesses closing down.
+Javi’s goal is to expand and open more locations throughout the Bay Area.
+To achieve this, he is seeking the right partners, employees, and investors who share his vision, work ethic, and ideas.
+By doing so, he hopes to create more job and partnership opportunities within the community, while providing culinary training to kids.
+With a monthly output of 100,000 empanadas, Javi’s Cooking offers over 15 different varieties of empanadas ranging from traditional meats to vegan and dessert options.
+Through these efforts Javi is not only expanding his reach, but also making a positive impact on the community.
+Javi shared, “I look around and I thank God I’m still standing, with so many businesses closing down.
 I arrived in this country 18 years ago, the same day I turned 23, with $700 in my pocket and a backpack full of dreams.
 I wasn’t scared about not speaking English.
 I put myself into school to learn English, found a job after 3 days and I started my own story in this country.
-I met the nicest people, many of which became family later on.
+I met the nicest people, many of which became family later.
 I was creating opportunities and making new friends every day.
 When you put all the time and effort into the right things, it will pay off.
 I know I will keep building great new things.”